manuzrpEd/DigitalAdvertising-WebRetailTransactions-LinearRegression/README.md

   - Homogenise each variable to only one data type instead of having more than one, be it floats, integers or categorical data (in strings).
   - Fill in missing values: for spend variables I filled them with a 0, for categorical variables I added the category of 'Missing' whenever the entries were empty.
   - For the model estimation, I transformed spend and transaction variables into logs, for better interpretation of the results.
 3. What other information would you have liked to be included in your dataset?
 Explain what analysis you would have undertaken if you had those fields.
+Note down what you would have liked to do if given more time.